bartoszclapinski/AIO-Algorithms-And-Solutions/README.md

 #### [Exercism](./Aio-Algorithms-And-Solutions/Solutions/Exercism/README.md)

-The solutions for Exercism are currently only in C#
+The solutions for Exercism are written in C# and Java